-The second portion of the North Carolina Bar Exam is the Multistate Bar Examination, or the MBE.
+The third and final portion of the North Carolina Bar Exam is the Multistate Bar Examination, or the MBE.
 The MBE is administered twice annually; once on the last Wednesday in February and again on the last Wednesday in July.

 AdaptiBar prepares students for the MBE portion of the North Carolina Bar Examination.
 The MBE occurs on one day, which is divided into two, three-hour parts, each consisting of 100 questions.
 When answering MBE questions, students apply fundamental legal principles instead of local case or statutory law.
 During the MBE, students analyze fact situations and apply black letter law.
 Students choose only one correct answer - the best answer - from the four available choices.

-The North Carolina Bar Exam is a 2-day exam.
+The North Carolina Exam is a 2 day exam.

 Interested in North Carolina Bar Exam pass rates?
 We’ve collected the North Carolina Bar Exam statistics dating back to 2002: North Carolina Bar Exam Results